vishalcoelho/vishalcoelho.github.io/_posts/2025-10-12-kicad-stm32-usb-pcb-design-jlcpcb-assy-part-1.markdown

 Click `Apply, Save Schematic & Continue`

 # Conclusion
-At this point our schematic is complete and we are ready to move on to generating a netlist and working on our gerber.
+At this point our schematic is complete and we are ready to move on to generating a NetList and working on our gerber.

 <!-- References -->
 [lnk_jlcpb]: https://jlcpcb.com/